 Students may add one minor to a BA or a BS degree with the requirement of 15 additional credits.
+A student graduating with BA or BS degree and a minor will have 135 hours.
 One minor may be added to a BRS degree with the requirement of at least 6 additional credits; nine credits of the minor may be completed as part of the student's BRS requirements.
+A student graduating with BRS degree and a minor will have from 126-135 hours.

-A course may not be counted for both the minor and the major.
+With the exception of the BRS degree, a course may not be counted for both the minor and the major.
 A course substitution may be approved in cases where there is overlapping requirements.